Inference on causal and structural parameters using many moment inequalities: Introduction

 The remainder of the paper is organized as follows.
 In the next section, we discuss several motivating examples.
 In Section \ref{sec: test statistic}, we build our test statistic.
-In Section \ref{sec: critical value}, we derive various ways of computing critical values for the test statistic, including the SN, MB, and EB methods and their two-step and three-step variants discussed above, and prove their validity.
-In Section \ref{sec: minimax optimality}, we show asymptotic minimax optimality of our tests.
-In Section \ref{sec: confidence region}, we present the corresponding results on construction of confidence regions for identifiable parameters in partially identified models.
-In Section \ref{sec: some extensions}, we present two extensions discussed above.
-All the technical proofs are deferred to the Appendix.
-Finally, the Supplemental Material discusses some details on the dynamic model of imperfect competition example discussed in Section \ref{sec: motivating examples}.
+In Section \ref{sec: critical value}, we derive various ways of computing critical values for the test statistic, including the SN, MB, and EB methods and their two-step and three-step variants discussed above, and state results on their validity.
+In Section \ref{sec: power}, we discuss power properties of our methods.
+In Section \ref{sec: monte carlo}, we describe Monte Carlo simulations shedding light on how our methods perform in finite samples.
+Additional results, as well as all the proofs and the results of Monte Carlo simulations, are provided in the online supplement.